Overview of subscription options

 Subscription attributes

 Our unsubscribed attribute tracks a person’s global subscription status when the subscription center is enabled and disabled.
-We also track subscription topic preferences through profile attributes.
+We also track topic and channel preferences through profile attributes.

 unsubscribed